a00908270/masterthesis/thesis.md

 Address 1: 10.102.84.122 vinnsl-service.default.svc.cluster.local
 ```

-In this example the service is reachable at the ip address *10.102.84.122*.
+In this example the service is reachable at the IP address *10.102.84.122*.

 ![Service Discovery with kube-dns \label{img.service-discovery}](images/overview_main_services.png){width=15cm}